CHAPTER Rev 2400

 A business enterprise seeking the issuance of a certification statement

-of good standing from the State of
+of good standing from the department shall, in addition to providing the

 (1) Returns due but have not yet been filed with